Aetna Insurance Claim Attorneys

 - Failing to explain a denied claim

-- Refusal to offer a fair, prompt settlement for a valid claim
+- Refusal to offer a fair, prompt settlement

-- Any other similar insurance company violations
+- Any other insurance company violations

-If Aetna has responded to your valid disability claim in this way, it is crucial that you retain counsel and legal guidance as soon as possible.
+If Aetna has responded to your valid insurance claim in this way, it is crucial that you retain counsel and legal guidance as soon as possible.
 Taking on a major insurance company like Aetna on your own can be very difficult, if not impossible.
 Without the right legal knowledge and proven expertise on your side, you could be left settling for less compensation than you deserve—or possibly nothing in some cases.

-Aetna Disability Claim FAQ
+Aetna Insurance Claim FAQ

-Why does Aetna deny disability claims?
+Why does Aetna deny claims?

-Aetna and other insurance companies deny disability claims for various reasons.
+Aetna and other insurance companies deny claims for various reasons.
 While some may be valid, others may be acts made in bad faith—in an attempt to wrongfully deny or lessen benefits.
 Potential reasons for a claim denial include missing information, a wrongly filed or filled out claim, failure to pay premiums, and a fraudulent claim.
 If your claim was denied, find out why.
 Call your insurance adjuster and get an explanation.
 If you are not satisfied and cannot get the matter resolved, talk to an attorney about your next options.
 You should not let unethical and outright illegal practices by an insurance company jeopardize your future.

 How do I know that my claim was wrongfully denied?